Saint-Sernin (St. Saturnin, first Bishop of Toulouse - d. 257)

 From the aisle behind the high altar project five apsidal chapels decorated with curious carvings of saints and legends in wood.
 Murray

 In the apse, with its ambulatory and projecting chapels, we have the French chevet completely developed.
 The earliest Christian churches of course had no chapels.
 The Greek church to this date only allows a single altar.
 The earliest cathedrals in France seem to have been without chapels, and indeed without ambulatories.
-Many of those in the south and west of France still end in plain apses like the cathedral of Angers (or the church of Abbaye-aux-Dames at Saintes - it opens in another window), or even end square, like that of Poitiers and several of the domed churches of Perigord.
+Many of those in the south and west of France still end in plain apses like the cathedral of Angers (or the church of Abbaye-aux-Dames at Saintes), or even end square, like that of Poitiers and several of the domed churches of Perigord.
 Jackson

-Reliefs by Bernard Gilduin portraying Jesus Christ in a "vesica piscis" (aka "mandorla"), a pointed aureole (see another example in the Romanesque portal of St. Trophime at Arles), surrounded by the symbols of the Four Evangelists, between a cherub and a seraph
+Reliefs by Bernard Gilduin portraying Jesus Christ in a "vesica piscis" (aka "mandorla"), a pointed aureole (see other examples in the Romanesque portal of St. Trophime at Arles and at Le Mans), surrounded by the symbols of the Four Evangelists, between a cherub and a seraph

 Some curious Byzantine bas reliefs in white marble (..) are let into the wall of the aisle behind the choir; they represent our Saviour, angels and saints.
 Murray